gardener/gardener-extension-networking-calico/docs/operations/operations.md

 gardenlet derives the `DNSRecord` type from the address it publishes, which is why a `CNAME` record states that there is no IP address, as opposed to one which is not published yet.

+Hibernated shoots are exempt. gardenlet destroys the kube-apiserver `DNSRecord`s while a shoot is hibernated, so the addresses cannot be determined, and failing would keep the shoot's reconciliation failing for as long as it stays hibernated.
+The set is left out of the calico chart meanwhile - a hibernated cluster runs no pods which could need it - and is published again with the first reconciliation after the wake-up, which recreates the `DNSRecord`s.

 ##### Inspecting the deployed set

 ```bash